charder001/real-time-web-1920/README.md

 `npm run`

+## Functionality
+* Send and receive live messages using socket.io
+* Required words must be included in the chat message
+* Error message when users don't include the required word

+## To-Do
+* Rooms
+* Users
+* Timestamps
+* Achievements

 <!-- Add a link to your live demo in Github Pages 🌐-->

 <!-- ☝️ replace this description with a description of your own work -->